ipdk-io/networking-recipe/docs/ipdk-dpdk.md

 cd $IPDK_RECIPE
 sudo ./install/sbin/infrap4d
 ```

- *Note*: By default, infrap4d runs in detached mode.
-If user wants to run infrap4d in attached mode, use --nodetach option.
+ By default, infrap4d runs in detached mode.
+If you want to run
+ infrap4d in attached mode, use the `--nodetach` option.

-All infrap4d logs are by default logged under /var/log/stratum.
+- All infrap4d logs are by default logged under /var/log/stratum.
-All P4SDE logs are logged in p4_driver.log under $IPDK_RECIPE.
+- All P4SDE logs are logged in p4_driver.log under $IPDK_RECIPE.
-All OVS logs are logged under /tmp/ovs-vswitchd.log.
+- All OVS logs are logged under /tmp/ovs-vswitchd.log.

 ### Run a sample program